Nabizzle/Sensorized-Breakable-Block-and-DLC/README.md

 #### Improving the Network
 This takes 8 hours or more.

-If your results for Part 3 or 4 were unsatisfactory, you will need to extract the bad frames and retrain the network.
+If your results for plots or labeling were unsatisfactory, you will need to extract the bad frames and retrain the network.
 Heads up, this is very time consuming!
 Expect to spend a couple of hours extracting and refining, and then retraining will take at least 6 hours.
 Try to time it so you can let the computer retrain overnight!

 Once you have decided to retrain, you will want to find good examples of all the mistakes your network makes.
-I recommend running Part 4 on different videos until you have at least two different examples of each mistake.
+I recommend labeling videos until you have at least two examples of each mistake.

 For example, if your video is identifying something on a subject’s shirt instead of the block, try to catch it doing this in at least two different videos.
 More examples will strengthen the network, so you may want to use four or five examples- especially if the mistake only happens for a few frames in each example.